ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/AAA_2023_covid/slides.md

 # The Second Exclusion:

 - The second is in "SECTION 8.
 Representations, Warranties and Agreements"

-> In order to induce the Lenders to enter into this Agreement and to make the Loans as provided for herein, the Borrower makes the following representations and warranties to, and agreements with, the Lenders, all of which shall survive the execution and delivery of this Agreement and the making of the Loans:
+- "In order to induce the Lenders to enter into this Agreement and to make the Loans as provided for herein, the Borrower makes the following representations and warranties to, and agreements with, the Lenders, all of which shall survive the execution and delivery of this Agreement and the making of the Loans: ..."

-> All historical financial statements relating to the Credit Parties and their Subsidiaries that have been delivered by the Borrower to Administrative Agent in connection with this Agreement have been prepared in accordance with GAAP (except, in the case of unaudited financial statements, for the lack of footnotes and being subject to year-end audit adjustments) and present fairly in all material respects, the Credit Parties’ and their Subsidiaries’ consolidated financial condition as of the date thereof and results of operations for the period then ended.
-Since December 31, 2019, no Material Adverse Effect has occurred; provided that in determining whether a Material Adverse Effect has occurred for purposes of this Section 8.9, current financial and market conditions engendered by COVID-19 shall not be given effect and the direct impacts of COVID-19 on the business, operations or financial condition of Credit Parties __that occurred and were disclosed__ in any Form 10-K, Form 10-Q or Form 8-K filed by the Credit Parties prior to the Closing Date, shall be disregarded.
+- "All historical financial statements relating to the Credit Parties and their Subsidiaries that have been delivered by the Borrower to Administrative Agent in connection with this Agreement have been prepared in accordance with GAAP (except, in the case of unaudited financial statements, for the lack of footnotes and being subject to year-end audit adjustments) and present fairly in all material respects, the Credit Parties’ and their Subsidiaries’ consolidated financial condition as of the date thereof and results of operations for the period then ended.
+Since December 31, 2019, no Material Adverse Effect has occurred; provided that in determining whether a Material Adverse Effect has occurred for purposes of this Section 8.9, current financial and market conditions engendered by COVID-19 shall not be given effect and the direct impacts of COVID-19 on the business, operations or financial condition of Credit Parties __that occurred and were disclosed__ in any Form 10-K, Form 10-Q or Form 8-K filed by the Credit Parties prior to the Closing Date, shall be disregarded."

 # Institutional Question 1: